Annie Londonderry

 Annie Cohen Kopchovsky (1870 – 11 November 1947), known as Annie Londonderry, was a Latvian immigrant to the United States who in 1894–95 became the first woman to bicycle around the world.
-After having completed her travel, albeit mostly by ship, she built a media career around engagement with popular conception of what it was to be female.
+After having completed her travel, albeit mostly by ship, she built a media career around engagement with the popular conception of what it was to be female.

 Early life and marriage

 Annie Cohen was born in Latvia to Levi (Leib) and Beatrice (Basha) Cohen.
 She had two older siblings, Sarah and Bennett.
 Her family moved to the United States in 1875 and she became a citizen as a child, only four or five years old.

 They settled in Boston, Massachusetts, and lived in a tenement on Spring Street, in the West End.
 On January 17, 1887, her father died, and her mother died two months later.
 Her older sister Sarah was already married and living in Maine, leaving Annie (age 17) and her brother Bennett (age 20) to take care of their younger siblings Jacob and Rosa (ages 10 and 8 or 9 at the time, respectively).
 Annie and Bennett both soon married, and brought their spouses to share their Spring Street home.

 In 1888 Annie Cohen married Simon "Max" Kopchovsky, a peddler.
 They had three children in the next four years: Bertha Malkie (Mollie), Libbie, and Simon.
 Her brother Bennett married Bertha, and they had two children.
 Her brother Jacob died of a lung infection at age 17.
 Max, a devout Orthodox Jew, attended synagogue and studied the Torah, while Annie sold advertising space for several daily Boston newspapers.